ryandavidhartman/ScalaSchool/edX/02-ProgrammingReactiveSystems/week03/kvstore/src/main/scala/lectures/homework.md

 * Persist(key, valueOption, id) is sent to the Persistence actor to request the given state to be persisted (with the same field description as for the Replicate message above).
 * Persisted(key, id) is sent by the Persistence actor as reply in case the corresponding request was successful; no reply is sent otherwise.
 The reply is sent to the sender of the Persist message and the sender of the Persisted message will be the Persistence Actor.

+## Step 5
+Implement the use of persistence and replication at the primary replica.